Montevideo Maru – sinking of the Montevideo Maru, 1 July 1942

 Considerable efforts were made by both the International Red Cross and the Australian government to seek details of the Montevideo Maru’s passengers from the Japanese authorities.
 Despite evidence that the Japanese navy forwarded information about the loss of the vessel to Japan’s Prisoner of War Information Bureau as early as January 1943, Australian authorities were not provided with a list of casualties until October 1945, when Major H.S.
 Williams of the Recovered Personnel Division in Tokyo began investigations into the loss of Montevideo Maru.
 Links to the report prepared by Major Williams, and the initial translation of the Japanese list, are provided below.

-Bruce Gamble, Darkest hour: the true story of Lark Force at Rabaul (St Paul, Minnesota, Zenith Press, 2006)
+Bruce Gamble, Darkest hour: the true story of Lark Force at Rabaul, Zenith Press, St Paul, Minnesota, 2006

 - Documents from the Memorial’s Collection